OakLake/Vision-OpenCV/README.md

 ## Contents
 - threading.cpp : threading using c++ <thread> with a safe queue locked with mutex. this simple example demonstrates concurent access to a safe queue as seen by the print statements.

+- video_pixel_threaded.cpp: using opencv videocapture for live video pixelisation using threads.